-You are allowed a maximum of two (2) tardies per semester/summer clinical course.
-If you exceed two tardies, the following deductions apply:
+You are allowed a maximum of two (2) late incidents per semester/summer clinical course.
+If you exceed two lateness's, the following deductions apply:

-- 1st time oral warning issued and three (3) points deducted from the overall clinical practice course grade. - 2nd time written warning given and an additional three (3) points deducted from the overall clinical practice course grade. - 3rd time corrective action will be taken, total points deducted will be determined by the Clinical Instructor, Clinical Education Coordinator, and the Program Director with possible withdrawal from the program.
+- 1st time oral warning issued and three (3) points deducted from the overall clinical practice course grade. - 2nd time written warning given and an additional three (3) points deducted from the overall clinical practice course grade. - 3rd time corrective action will be taken, total points deducted will be determined by the Clinical Preceptor, Clinical Education Coordinator, and the Program Director with possible withdrawal from the program.

-Make-up Time when Tardy:
+Make-up Time when Late:

-Make-up time is required when you're over 15 minutes late to clinical.
+Make-up time is required when you are over 15 minutes late to clinical.
 The time required is rounded up to the next whole hour e.g. if someone is 1:20 minutes late they need to make-up 2 hours.

-Procedure to Follow when Absent or Tardy:
+Procedure to Follow when Absent or Late:

-If a student is absent or tardy on an assigned clinical practice day, he or she must notify the Clinical Instructor, or designee, at least ten (10) minutes before the assigned starting time AND the Clinical Education Coordinator must be notified via email.
+If a student is absent or late on an assigned clinical practice day, they must notify the Clinical Preceptor, or designee, at least ten (10) minutes before the assigned starting time AND the Clinical Education Coordinator must be notified via email.
 The student must file a time exception and include comments.

-Failure to Notify the Clinical Instructor or Designee When Tardy or Absent:
+Failure to Notify the Clinical Preceptor or Designee When Late or Absent:

-The following will apply if a student does not notify their Clinical Instructor or designee when tardy or absent:
+The following will apply if a student does not notify their Clinical Preceptor or designee when late or absent:

-- 1st occurrence an oral warning will be given and two (2) points deducted from the overall course grade. - 2nd occurrence a written warning will be issued and two (2) points deducted from the course grade.
+• 1st occurrence - an oral warning will be given and two (2) points deducted from the overall course grade.

+• 2nd occurrence - a written warning will be issued and two (2) points deducted from the course grade.